A man writing on a notebook

 To make this more efficient and avoid overworking your alternator, you may want to consider using a battery-to-battery charger.
 You will again need a cable and a DC breaker for it.

-If you plan to go off-grid for several days, you will need solar panels that can harvest enough energy for your consumption.
+If you plan to go off-grid for several days, you will need solar panels to harvest enough energy for your consumption.
 Refer to the above guide for how to calculate this.

 • battery monitor